-- We structure our compensation program to consist of both fixed and variable components.
-The fixed (or base salary) component of our compensation programs is designed to provide income independent of our stock price performance so that employees will not focus exclusively on stock price performance to the detriment of other important business metrics. - We maintain internal controls over the measurement and calculation of financial information, which are designed to prevent this information from being manipulated by any employee, including our executive officers. - In some cases, we cap the cash incentive award for our sales commission plans to provide maximum incentive for our sales force to meet and exceed their revenue objectives.
-In addition, we maintain internal controls over the determination of sales commissions. - Employees of Ooma are required to comply with our code of conduct, which covers, among other things, accuracy in keeping financial and business records. - Our compensation committee approves the overall annual equity pool and the employee equity award guidelines. - A significant portion of the compensation paid to our executive officers is in the form of equity to align their interests with the interests of stockholders. - As part of our insider trading policy, we prohibit hedging transactions involving our securities so that our executive officers and other employees cannot insulate themselves from the effects of poor stock price performance.
+We structure our compensation program to consist of both fixed and variable components.
+The fixed (or base salary) component of our compensation programs is designed to provide income independent of our stock price performance so that employees will not focus exclusively on stock price performance to the detriment of other important business metrics.

+- We maintain internal controls over the measurement and calculation of financial information, which are designed to prevent this information from being manipulated by any employee, including our executive officers. - In some cases, we cap the cash incentive award for our sales commission plans to provide a maximum incentive for our sales force to meet and exceed their revenue objectives.
+In addition, we maintain internal controls over the determination of sales commissions. - Employees of Ooma are required to comply with our code of conduct, which covers, among other things, accuracy in keeping financial and business records. - Our compensation committee approves the overall annual equity pool and the employee equity award guidelines. - A significant portion of the compensation paid to our executive officers is in the form of equity to align their interests with the interests of stockholders. - As part of our insider trading policy, we prohibit hedging transactions involving our securities so that our executive officers and other employees cannot insulate themselves from the effects of poor stock price performance. - We have instituted stock ownership guidelines which align the interests of our executive officers with those of our stockholder.